-Class III Directors - (not nominees at this Annual Meeting) - Term expiring at 2023 Annual Meeting
+Class III Directors - Term expiring at 2023 Annual Meeting - (Not up for election at this Meeting)

-Matthew Winkler, age 40, is currently a Managing Director at Benefit Street Partners ("BSP"), a leading credit-focused alternative asset management firm with approximately \$34 billion in assets under management.
-BSP is a wholly owned subsidiary of Franklin Resources, Inc. that, together with its various subsidiaries, operates as Franklin Templeton.
+Matthew Winkler, age 41, has been a director since August 9, 2019.
+Mr. Winkler is currently a Managing Director at Benefit Street Partners ("BSP"), a leading credit-focused alternative asset management firm.
 Mr. Winkler joined Benefit Street Partners in July 2014.
 Prior thereto, from November 2009 to March 2014, he worked in the Special Assets Group at Goldman Sachs.
 From July 2003 to November 2009, Mr. Winkler held analyst positions at different firms, focusing on areas such as special situations, distressed debt, and mergers and acquisitions.
 He holds a Bachelor of Arts in Public and Private Sector Organization from Brown University.
-Mr. Winkler is Chair of the Nominating and Governance Committee and is also a member of the Audit and Compensation Committees.

-Lori MacPherson, age 54, was an entertainment and consumer products executive with over two decades of experience at the Walt Disney Company, a multinational media and entertainment conglomerate.
+Lori MacPherson, age 55, has been a director since September 27, 2021.
+Ms. MacPherson was an entertainment and consumer products executive with over two decades of experience at the Walt Disney Company, a multinational media and entertainment conglomerate.
 From 2010-2014 she served as Executive Vice President, Global Product Management for The Walt Disney Studios.
 Prior thereto she was Executive Vice President and General Manager of the global Walt Disney Studios Home Entertainment division (2009-2010), Senior Vice President and General Manager of Walt Disney Studios Home Entertainment North America (2006-2009) and held a variety of senior Marketing and Product Management positions (1991-2006).
 Ms. MacPherson currently sits of the Board of Trustees at Polytechnic School in Pasadena, California.
 She holds a Bachelor of Arts degree in French Literature from Pomona College.